wanglin2/mind-map-docs/src/en/plugins/handDrawnLikeStyle.md

 # HandDrawnLikeStyle chargeable plugin

-> Regarding fees
->
-> Mind map is an open-source project under the MIT protocol.
-In theory, as long as the copyright statement of mind map is retained, there is no charge for commercial use, and this protocol will not be changed in the future.
-Moreover, neither the online version nor the client will consider charging.
-However, in order to ensure the sustainable development of the project, revenue will be obtained through various means, such as existing sponsorship methods.
-The second approach is to use paid plugins, with the basic principle that basic functions, core functions, and necessary functions are not charged, while optional additional functions may be charged.
->
-> Finally, the fee is only applicable to developers.
-If it is only the online version or client version of the mind map, users do not need to pay, and all functions can be used for free.

-HandDrawnLikeStyle is the first paid plugin that provides a hand drawn style, where the connections and shapes of nodes become hand drawn, just like the following:
+HandDrawnLikeStyle plugin provides a hand drawn style, where the connections and shapes of nodes become hand drawn, just like the following:

 <img src="../../assets/img/手绘风格.png" style="width: 800px" />